-VICE: This September, a major retrospective of cult filmmaker John Waters' work will show for the first time at the BFI London.
-Alongside his own films – like Pink Flamingos and Serial Mom – the institute will show a programme of Waters' favourite British films.
-As any Waters fan would expect, the programme consists of some of the biggest garbage to ever be shat out of the UK film industry.
+This September, a major retrospective of cult filmmaker John Waters's work will be shown for the first time at the BFI London.
+Alongside his own films—like Pink Flamingos and Serial Mom—the institute will show a program of Waters' favorite British films.
+As any Waters fan would expect, the program consists of some of the biggest garbage to ever be shat out of the UK film industry.

 It's so awful it's perfect.
-My favourite bit is when Elizabeth Taylor pukes into a handkerchief, looks down and there's blood and she says, "Ah!
+My favorite bit is when Elizabeth Taylor pukes into a handkerchief, looks down and there's blood, and she says, "Ah!
 A paper rose!"
 The script is ridiculous.
-Come on, it's about the richest woman in the world, called "Sissy Goforth" and the Angel of Death.
+Come on, it's about the richest woman in the world, called "Sissy Goforth," and the Angel of Death.
 Maybe everyone does need an angel of death who comes to them when they die and so what if your angel of death steals something from you.

 As told to @MillyAbraham

-It Isn't Very Pretty...
-The Complete Films of John Waters (Every Goddam One of Them...) runs at BFI Southbank from the 1st of September to the 6th of October
+It Isn't Very Pretty… The Complete Films of John Waters (Every Goddam One of Them…) runs at BFI Southbank from the September 1 to October 6.

 More stuff like this: